habibdevsy/connectBYSOLID/README.md

 $con->connect("hostname", "username", "password", "DataBase name").

  Open Postman type your app’s url and:
+In the body part, paste the link of the file named api.php.

- in the body section give it the keys {first_name, last_name, age} with the values For new user.
+if you want "POST" must to enter :  {first_name, last_name, age} with the values For new user. or "GET" without data.